teknokeras/perso/README.md

 ## Embedding in a Node.js host

-No extra packages needed — Node.js has built-in `WebAssembly` support.
+**Two ways to integrate:**

+- **The SDK (recommended):** `npm install @teknokeras/perso-sdk` — wraps the entire ABI below in a typed API, plus audit logging.
+See [perso-sdk-node](https://github.com/teknokeras/perso-sdk-node).
+- **The raw ABI (shown below):** zero dependencies — Node.js has built-in `WebAssembly` support.
+Use this if you want no packages at all, or as a reference for what the SDK does under the hood.

 The WASM binary contains **no policy**.
 You load `policy_runtime.wasm` (the engine) and `example.json` (the policy) separately, then pass the policy JSON to `init()` at startup.